mitchellfyi/seedforge/docs/GAMIFICATION.md

 ## Anti-Gaming Safeguards

 Habitica has a known weakness: users can self-report task completion and cheat.
-Seedwork addresses this structurally.
+Seedforge addresses this structurally.

-### Why cheating is hard in Seedwork
+### Why cheating is hard in Seedforge

 1. **AI verifies learning.** Step completion requires passing a checkpoint assessed by the AI.
 You can't just click "done."
 The AI evaluates the artifact and asks reflective questions.